-- 1. The Introductory Section contains the letter of transmittal with an overview of the college that includes factors affecting the financial condition and required supplementary information, a listing of principal officials, and the organization chart. - 2.
+- 1. The Introductory Section contains the letter of transmittal with an overview of the college that includes factors affecting the financial condition and required supplementary information, as well as a listing of principal officials. - 2.
 The Financial Section includes Management's Discussion and Analysis, the basic financial statements and accompanying notes as well as the independent auditor's report.
 A narrative introduction, overview and analysis are included in the Management's Discussion and Analysis in this section. - 3.
 The College is required to have an annual single audit in conformity with the provisions of the Single Audit Act and Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Information related to the single audit, including the Schedule of Expenditures of Federal Awards and various independent auditors' reports, will be included in a separate report. - 4.
+Information related to Government Auditing Standards is included in the Disclosures in Accordance With Government Auditing Standards section.
+Information related to the single audit, including the Schedule of Expenditures of Federal Awards and related auditor's reports, are included in a separate report. - 4.
 The Independent Auditor's Comments Section includes the auditor's comments required by the Minimum Standards for Audits of Oregon Municipal Corporations.